my-devices/meta-agent-openwrt/README.md

 above to launch the container), the packages will also be available on the host system, in the `openwrt/bin` directory.

+## Installing the Packages

+The packages can either be integrated into a custom firmware image, put on a custom package repository, or uploaded to the device via the OpenWRT Luci web interface (System > Software < Upload Package...).

 ## Configuration

 Both the Device Agent and the Gateway can be configured with a configuration file